Anuken/Mindustry-Suggestions/README.md

 - Removing metaglass from the water extractor recipe
 - Carrying aircraft with naval units
 - Preview of unit spawn locations, paths or waves
+- More resources.
+(Thats what mods are for, dummies)